EquilinoxModKitProject/equilinox-mod-kit/readme.md

 If you simply want to add modding support to Equilinox and are not interested in creating mods the Equilinox Mod Kit is the wrong project for you.
 Head over
- to the [Equilinox Mod Loader](https://github.com/EquilinoxModKitProject/Equilinox-Mod-Loader) project for detailed instructions on adding modding support and installing mods.
+ to the [Equilinox Mod Loader](https://github.com/EquilinoxModKitProject/Equilinox-Mod-Loader) repository for detailed instructions on adding modding support and installing mods.

 - [Downloads](https://github.com/EquilinoxModKitProject/Equilinox-Mod-Kit/releases)